 Parsnips require a full season of growth.
 Sow in early spring and keep moist until seeds germinate, which could take up to 3 weeks.
 Depending on the variety, thin seedlings to 2 to 4 inches apart so the roots have room to expand.
 Variety to consider: All American.

-Parsnips should be left in the ground until frost to sweeten the flavor, but dig before the ground complete freezes.
+Tips for Storing Parsnip: Parsnips should be left in the ground until frost to sweeten the flavor, but dig before the ground complete freezes.
 Trim foliage, brush off excess soil, and sort by size.
 Layer the parsnips in sand or sawdust in a box or tote beginning with the largest ones on the bottom so you can use up the smaller ones first.
-Ideal storage condition is at a temperature of 32- 35˚F and 90% humidity.
+Ideal storage condition is at a temperature of 32- 35?F and 90% humidity.
 Under these conditions, parsnips can last 3 to 5 months in storage.

-Store cured squashes in an area that is dry, cool, and receives good air circulation.
-Ideal storage condition for winter squash and pumpkins is at a temperature of 50-55°F and 50-70% humidity.
+Tips for Storing Winter Squash: Store cured squashes and pumpkins in an area that is dry, cool, and receives good air circulation.
+Ideal storage condition for winter squash is at a temperature of 50-55°F and 50-70% humidity.
 I store mine on wire shelves near the basement stairs because it remains a little warmer than the rest of the basement.
 Most winter squash and will keep for several months in storage.
 Some, such as Butternut and Blue Hubbard can last up to 6 months.

 - Seek out varieties that are known to last longer in storage.

 - Grow more than you think you will need to allow for some spoilage.

 - Harvest crops at the prime.
 Time your plantings so they mature at the end of your growing season.

 - Store mature and unblemished crops with no cuts, nicks, or bruises.

 This article was originally published on April 1, 2015.
 It has been updated with additional information, photos, and video.

 You May Also Like: